-At the age of 2 ½ I was being treated as a Spastic Monoparesis Cerebral Palsy, although I didn’t know I had ever been diagnosed.
+At the age of 2½ I was being treated for spastic Monoparesis cerebral palsy, although I didn’t know I had ever been diagnosed.

-Then at the age of 46 wanting to find out what was wrong with me, after a self-imposed MRI scan, I was diagnosed with the same condition, not knowing I already had a diagnosis.
-Then on being referred to a Neuro Physio, she noted that I had two limbs affected not one, which made my diagnosis Spastic Hemiparesis, not Monoparesis.
+Then at the age of 46, when I wanted to find out what was wrong with me and arranged an MRI scan, I was diagnosed with the same condition.
+But when I was referred to a neuro physio, he noted that two of my limbs were affected, not one, which made my diagnosis spastic hemiparesis, not Monoparesis.

-Unconsciously I couldn’t have been settled on the diagnosis, because I recently found myself looking at the notes from the last consultation with a new Specialist who collaborated with his team to assess the scan results.
+I must have been unconsciously inquisitive about the first diagnosis, because I found myself looking at the notes from my last consultation with a new specialist who collaborated with his team to assess the scan results.
 His letter clearly states the birth injury problem.
-I can’t believe that not only didn’t I know of the original diagnosis, but that I have also been living with the wrong diagnosis from the age of 2 ½.
+I can hardly believe that not only was I unaware of the original diagnosis, but also that it was incorrect.
+Had I have known my diagnosis, I would have been living with the wrong diagnosis thinking it was right and would never have questioned it.

-It’s been 8 years since my MRI scan and 7 years since my last Consultation with a different Specialist and through looking at the notes to my last consultation, which I have now only re-read I now know for sure that the correct diagnosis is Mild Hemiparesis Cerebral Palsy.
-I wrongly assumed that the new information I had from my last Consultation gave me the same diagnosis, but it turns out that was wrong.
+It’s been 8 years since my MRI scan and 7 years since my last consultation with a new specialist.
+From looking at the notes, which I have now only re-read, I now know for sure that the correct diagnosis is Mild Hemiparesis cerebral palsy.

 The original diagnosis never made any sense to me because I have an abnormal variation in muscle tone on my left side, not spastic or floppy limbs.
 But it’s all I’ve known.
-As a child, I had no working muscle mass on my left side and yet I was diagnosed as a Spastic Cerebral Palsy.
+Years on and finding out my diagnosis as a child made no sense.
+I had no working muscle mass on my left side and yet I was diagnosed as a spastic cerebral palsy.